Review Oeksound Soothe 3

 In my opinion: yes, especially if you use Soothe as a core part of your workflow and not just here and there.

 The biggest improvement isn’t a single headline feature.
 It’s the overall experience of using the plugin.
-The redesigned Detail control makes dialing in settings much faster, the new Soft Mode sounds more natural on dynamic material, and the workflow simply feels more refined and polished throughout.
+The redesigned Detail control is faster to dial in.
+Soft Mode sounds more natural on dynamic material.
+The overall workflow feels more refined throughout.
+On cymbals especially, the difference is immediately noticeable – Soothe 3 handles them with significantly more finesse than its predecessor.

 Verdict & Summary